 31.4.5.1.8.4.
 A Developer must include contingency percentage and escalation factors, if any, applicable to the Included Capital Costs in its Cost Cap provided to the ISO as part of its proposal.

 31.4.5.1.8.5 If the ISO identifies a deficiency in a Developer’s Cost Cap, such as a discrepancy resulting from the ISO determining that (i) a Public Policy Transmission Upgrade is included in the Included Capital Costs or (ii) a facility identified by a Developer as a Public Policy Transmission Upgrade is not a Public Policy Transmission Upgrade, the ISO shall request additional information from the Developer pursuant to Section 31.4.4.3.8, and the Developer may provide a revised Cost Cap that addresses the deficiency identified by the ISO.

+31.4.5.1.9 A Developer shall indicate with its project information whether any element of its proposed Public Policy Transmission Project includes Alternative Transmission Technologies.
+If a Developer does not propose to include any of the Alternative Transmission Technologies as part of its proposed Public Policy Transmission Project, the Developer shall provide with its project information an explanation detailing why it did not include any of the Alternative Transmission Technologies, including whether it did not include them due to concerns over the costs of upgrading energy management systems.

 31.4.5.2 Requirements for Other Public Policy Projects